Models

 Remotely synced data is stored via ShareDB, which means that different clients can modify the same data at the same time.
 ShareDB uses Operational Transformation (OT) to automatically resolve conflicts in realtime or offline.

-Stores create model objects.
+Backends create model objects.
 Models have a synchronous interface similar to interacting directly with objects.
 They maintain their own copy of a subset of the global state.
 This subset is defined via subscriptions to certain queries or documents.
 Models perform operations independently, and they automatically synchronize their state.

 Models emit events when their contents are updated, which DerbyJS uses to update the view in realtime.